emurillojr/Web-Services-using-.Net/Other XSL examples/README.md

-Other examples of displaying on an HTML page using an XSL file
+Other examples of displaying on an HTML page using an XSL file<br>
 //use normal IE to open, allow block content to show